SulmanK/concept_visualizer/docs/backend/cloud_run/worker/README.md

 ## Overview

-The Worker module is the core component of the Cloud Run infrastructure.
+The Worker module is the core component of the Cloud Function infrastructure.
 It processes tasks from a Pub/Sub queue, dispatches them to the appropriate task processor, and manages their lifecycle.

+## Deployment

+This worker is deployed as a **Google Cloud Function (2nd Gen)** triggered by Pub/Sub messages.
+The deployment uses the source-based deployment method with the `./backend` directory as the source and `handle_pubsub` as the entry point.

 ## Key Components